EzzatELshazly/Microservice-App-Demo/README.md

 - **outputs.tf**: Exports important values like kubeconfig, ACR credentials
 - **provider.tf**: Configures Azure provider and remote backend

-### Important: Terraform Initialization Order
+> [!Important]

-Due to the remote backend dependency, follow this specific initialization sequence:
+>  Terraform Initialization Order, Due to the remote backend dependency, follow this specific initialization sequence because You cannot use a remote backend until the storage account exists.

 1. Temporarily comment out the `backend "azurerm"` block in provider.tf
 2. Initialize and apply Terraform: